 Safety is their main concern, and they are prepared to take suggestions and give advice for each scenario imagined.

 Be picky when choosing a hazardous waste disposal company.
 Do your homework and be prepared to ask several questions.
 Make sure they are certified and that they remain compliant.
 You want to choose a company that has several resources available to them.

-If you have an emergency at 3am, then you want them to respond rapidly.
+If you have an emergency at 3 am, then you want them to respond rapidly.
 They should have a emergency 24/7 hazmat teams ready to deploy upon your call.
-Let them reduce the risk and liability of handling hazardous waste disposal out of your hands.
+Let them reduce your risk and liability by taking the handling of hazardous waste disposal out of your hands.

 Photo Credit: Photo by U.S. Air National Guard photo/Senior Master Sgt.
 Eric Peterson | PD